nitrictech/docs/docs/installation.md

 ### Manual

-You can download pre-compiled binaries from the [releases](https://github.com/nitrictech/cli/releases) page and copy into your desired location
+You can download pre-compiled binaries from the [releases](https://github.com/nitrictech/cli/releases) page and copy them into your desired location

 ## What's next